-Sanuki Oiri: Kagawa’s Specialty Lucky Arare Rice Crackers
+Sanuki Oiri: Lucky Arare Rice Crackers from West Kagawa

-As for the history, it is said that the origin of Oiri dates back to around 1587 when peasants in the region offered parched Arare rice crackers made up of 5 colors to their lord as a wedding gift for his daughter.
+As for history, the origin can be traced back to around 1587 when peasants in the region offered five colors of parched Arare crackers to their Lord as a wedding gift for his daughter.

-In addition to the small colorful Arare crackers Oiri, the product I obtained this time also contains 2 thin round-shaped Senbei-like rice crackers.
+As you can see, in addition to the small colorful Oiri, the product I got also contains two round-shaped Senbei-like snacks.

-The colorful Arare rice crackers, Oiri has a delicate sweetness characteristic of the Johakuto sugar.
-The parched Arare is crusty, crispy on the outside, fluffy on the inside, and melts away in your mouth.
+Oiri has a delicate sweetness characteristic of Johakuto sugar.
+The Arare cracker is crusty and crispy on the outside.
+But its inside is fluffy and melts away in your mouth.